JHUD: Commercial performance

-JHUD debuted at number 10 on the US Billboard 200 albums chart, selling 24,000 copies in its first week of release.
-It marked Hudson's lowest sales and chart debut for a studio set and was a considerable decline from her previous effort I Remember Me, which had opened to sales of 165,000 copies in 2011.
-JHUD debuted at number two on the Top R&B/Hip Hop Albums chart, becoming her third consecutive album to do so.
-Commenting on the album's chart performance, Paul Grein from Yahoo!
-Music felt that its opening sales were "a disappointment, considering that her first two albums, [..] both debuted at number two."
-He found that "the main problem is that the singles from this album haven't done as well as the singles from Hudson's previous albums [...]
-None of the first three singles from the new album has cracked the top 20 on the R&B chart."
-By December 2014, JHUD had sold 61,000 copies in the US.
+JHUD debuted at number 10 on the US Billboard 200, selling 24,000 copies in its first week.
+This marked Hudson's lowest first-week sales and chart debut for a studio album, representing a significant decline from I Remember Me (2011), which had opened with 165,000 copies sold.
+JHUD nevertheless debuted at number two on the Top R&B/Hip-Hop Albums chart, becoming Hudson's third consecutive album to reach the position.
+Yahoo!
+Music's Paul Grein attributed the album's relatively weak opening sales in part to the underperformance of its singles, noting that none of its first three singles reached the top 20 on the R&B chart.
+By December 2014, JHUD had sold 61,000 copies in the United States.